 Microsegmentation is rapidly becoming a cornerstone of OT security strategies in industrial environments.
-As operational technology continues to converge with IT systems, the need for robust network segmentation becomes more crucial.
+As operational technology continues to converge with IT systems, the need for granular network segmentation becomes more pressing.
 This practical guide will walk you through the essential steps for implementing microsegmentation in OT environments, ensuring your network is secure and compliant with standards like NIST 800-171, CMMC, and NIS2.

 Understanding Microsegmentation in OT

 Microsegmentation involves dividing a network into isolated segments at a granular level.
 This method enhances security by limiting lateral movement within the network, thus containing potential breaches.
-In OT environments, where legacy systems and industrial protocols are prevalent, microsegmentation can be a game-changer for securing critical infrastructure without disrupting operations.
+In OT environments, where legacy systems and industrial protocols are prevalent, microsegmentation can significantly improve the security of critical infrastructure without disrupting operations.

 Why Microsegmentation Matters